michelled/weavly.org/src/robot-activities/meet-dash-and-dot.md

   ### Environment

-  Indoor space with flat surface
+  Indoor space with a flat surface

   ### Support